netom/MorseNet/README.md

 # cwdecode

-Neural network research project for decoding morse code
+A neural network research project.

 This repository contains experimental code.
-The goal of this project is to investigate the possibility of using recurrent neural networks a connectionist temporal classification (CTC) for decoding morse code messages from raw audio data.
+The goal of this project is to investigate the possibility of using recurrent neural networks and connectionist temporal classification (CTC) for decoding morse code messages from raw audio data.

 Currently two of the Python scripts are useful: